SickHacks/SickHacks.github.io/src/content/posts/article-8-bandit.md

 _______________

 ## Bandit 14
-*"The password for the next level can be retrieved by submitting the password of the current level to **port 30000 on localhost**."*
+*"The password for the next level can be retrieved by submitting the password of the current level to port 30000 on localhost."*
 1. Comandos útiles:
       - `ssh`, `telnet`, `nc`, `openssl`, `s_client`, `nmap`